 She served as acting chair for the Department of Kinesiology from 1988-89, and then as chair from 1989-2011 before returning to the college’s faculty.

-She published more than 100 journal articles and books, and mentored 47 students while they earned their doctoral degrees, including Malete and Tshube, and also mentored more than 70 students during their master’s degrees studies.
+She published more than 250 journal articles and book chapters, and mentored 47 students while they earned their doctoral degrees, including Malete and Tshube, and also mentored more than 70 students during their master’s degrees studies.

 Feltz retired from the university in May 2017.